Become a Nav-CARE Volunteer

 Above all, volunteer navigators listen

-to, support, and encourage individuals with serious illness and their families.
-Sometimes just being there is a big thing.
+to, support, and encourage individuals and their families.
+Sometimes, just being there is a big thing.
 Volunteer navigators check in on people in their community.
+“Being” with the client has many positive benefits such as promoting client engagement and reducing feelings of isolation.

 SUPPORT

-Nav-CARE provides "around the clock support" to ALL of our wonderful volunteers navigators!
+Nav-CARE provides "around-the-clock support" to ALL of our wonderful volunteers navigators!

 2